-Anatoly is a gifted pastor and translator in Belarus.
-He used to teach English at the Linguistic University in Minsk and now is working with Gospel and Reformation to translate much-needed theological books into Russian.
+Tolya is a gifted pastor and translator in Belarus.
+He used to teach English at the Linguistic University in Minsk and is now pastoring a church in rural Belarus.
 He is also currently taking classes by extension through Reformed Theological Seminary.
-HeartCry began supporting Anatoly (and his schooling efforts) in August of 2014.
-He is married to Anya, and they have two children: Vita (daughter) and Vladislav (son).
+HeartCry began supporting Tolya (and his schooling efforts) in August of 2014.
+He is married and has two children.

 Testimony of Conversion

-I was born in Minsk, Belarus in 1983 into an ordinary family with two children.
-I was the second child, born four years after my elder brother Nikolai.
+I was born in Belarus in 1983 into an ordinary family with two children.
+I was the second child, born four years after my elder brother.
 My mother was a formal member of the Eastern Orthodox church, and my father was indifferent to all religion.
 I was baptized in the Orthodox church at age six, which didn’t mean anything serious to me at that time.

-My life wasn’t perfect.
-Yet God used my life and His Word to make a strong impression on my mother.
+My life wasn’t perfect but God used my life and His Word to make a strong impression on my mother.
 She was converted three years later.
-We praise Him for His grace to us and hope that other members of our family will follow us and embrace Christ.
+We praise Him for His grace to us and hope those other members of our family will follow us and embrace Christ.

 Calling to Ministry

-Since then my ministry has taken a certain shape.
+Since then my ministry has taken a particular shape.
 I am more aware of what I can and can’t do.
 I am one of two pastors in our church.
 As a pastor I preach about twice a month, teach a weekly Bible study, and do counseling on request.
-I speak at other churches and at conferences when I am invited.
-This happens a few times a year.
+I speak at other churches and conferences when I am invited a few times a year.
 By God’s grace, I am building relationships and gaining influence with a circle of pastors who are wanting to move their churches in a more biblical direction.
 I make it a priority to visit small churches that need help.
-I see it as an important expression of practical love between churches, when a bigger one can occasionally share its resources and people.
+I see it as an essential expression of practical love between churches when a bigger one can occasionally share its resources and people.
 I write a blog.
-On the blog I write articles on theological and practical issues relevant to evangelical churches in the former USSR countries.
+On the blog, I write articles on theological and practical issues relevant to evangelical churches in the former USSR countries.
 Writing is something I would like to develop as a skill for ministry.

 Anya's Testimony of Conversion

 I was born in Belarus in 1981.
 Our family was quite happy in the first years of my life.
 However, things turned bad when my father began to drink.
-He didn’t get along with mother.
+He didn’t get along with my mother.
 He spent most of the money on himself.
 He would often come home drunk and dirty.
 He would shout at us, call us names, and threaten to beat us.
-When he was sober he always behaved like nothing had ever happened.
+When he was sober, he always behaved as nothing had ever happened.
 He never admitted to being an alcoholic but was in denial.
-Our mother divorced him when I was in my teens.
-Yet he still lived with us in the same flat because we had no means to move apart.
+Our mother divorced him when I was in my teens, yet he lived with us in the same flat because we had no means to move apart.